CDave79/site/clifford-llc-overview.md

-# Clifford LLC — Project Overview & Infrastructure Plan
+# Clifford LC — Project Overview & Infrastructure Plan

 > Seed document for a Claude Project.
 Paste this in as knowledge so new chats
 > start with full context.
 Update it as decisions change.